Moventes/bruit.io/README.md

 ---

-Bruit.io is simpliest tool (make on "web component" standard) for get your users feedbacks.
-Users feedbacks are sent directly to your favorite project management tools 🎉 .
+Bruit.io is a tool to get your users feedbacks, designed to be as simple to use as possible, following the Web Component standards.
+Users' feedbacks are sent directly to your favorite project management tools 🎉 .

-Bruit.io gather an open source "webComponent" and a backend for format your feedback. and we do not do data retention about feedback 👏
+Bruit.io is built around an open source Web Component and a backend reciving the users feedback.

+And we do no data retention at all about those feedbacks 👏

 ---